wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

   </tr>
 </table>

-The following bare bones JSON shows how to add IAM role permissions to AWS integrations:
+The following basic JSON snippet shows how to add IAM permissions to AWS integrations:

 ```
 {